 However, if your garden is outside in your yard, it's important to remember that HDPE containers aren't typically made for outdoor use — exposure to the elements can break them down, so it may be wise to replace these planters often, according to the University of Maryland.

 Low-density polyethylene (LDPE) is another common plastic also used to make milk jugs, water bottles and trash bags, according to the EPA.
-You can identify it by finding a triangle with the number four on the bottom of your container.
+You can identify it by finding a triangle with the number 4 on the bottom of your container.

 Similar to HDPE, this type of plastic can be used as sheeting to protect your plants from chemicals in treated wood, according to Iowa State University.